grantcurell/anki-voice/FOR_DEV.md

 #### POST /ask

 **Purpose**: Ask a follow-up question about the current card.
-Uses GPT-5 to answer questions using card context.
+Uses LLM (Ollama) to answer questions using card context.

 **Request Body**:
 ```json